 Other producers had to address their own issues, like Archie Rose from down under.
 This alcohol manufacturer extended a helping hand to local wine producers when they lost hundreds of tons of grapes during the significant fires in Australia in 2019 and 2020.
 Although the grapes didn’t burn, the strong smoke left the harvest permanently tainted and unsuitable for producing such delicate liquid as Australian wines.
 Archie Rose purchased this affected harvest and began experimenting, ultimately introducing a label made from this “smoked” Shiraz and Cabernet Sauvignon grapes.
 It’s a special grape-based spirit with notes of honey, tropical fruit, and, of course, a subtle smoky undertone.

-Similarly, breweries in Slovakia also adapted.
+Similarly, breweries also adapted.
 Over the past two years, they popularized a lesser-known spirit, beer brandy.
 Due to pandemic measures, many breweries found themselves with a surplus of beer that was approaching the end of its shelf life.
 Instead of disposing of the beer, some decided to start making beer brandy, and many of them, in addition to brandy, also produced alcohol for medical disinfection from the aforementioned golden liquid.

 During the pandemic, producers had to tackle other challenges, like meeting the demand for mixed drinks when bars worldwide were closed.
 Here, we witnessed a tremendous surge in the ready-to-drink (RTD) category for home consumption.
 While not a new invention, similar drinks were around 160 years ago, even Jerry Thomas mentioned similar mixes in his first bartender’s book.
 This category continues to grow even after the pandemic, and there’s hardly a brand that hasn’t joined this wave.
 A prime example is the hard seltzer category in the US—simple, low-calorie canned drinks with various flavors and an alcohol content of around 5%.
 Last year alone, they generated $4.9 billion in the United States.